Hotschmoe/zig-wasm-ffi/docs/webgpu_old_migration_plan.md

 **Goal:** Create a comprehensive, low-level Zig FFI for WebGPU, enabling a wide range of WebGPU operations from Zig.
 This phase focuses on `src/webgpu.zig` and `src/js/webgpu.js`.

 **Guiding Principles:**
-*   Use the promise ID/polling mechanism currently in `src/webgpu.zig` and `src/js/webgpu.js` as the standard for handling asynchronous WebGPU operations.
+*   **Async Operations:** Utilize a **JS-to-Zig callback mechanism** for all asynchronous WebGPU operations.
+Zig FFI functions will initiate the operation, and exported Zig functions (implemented by the application) will receive the results (handles or errors) asynchronously.
+This approach is chosen to minimize JS/WASM boundary crossings for performance.
+Existing async functions using polling (e.g., for adapter/device requests) will be refactored to this callback pattern.
-*   Refer to `docs/old_proj_webgpu_imp.md` for a comprehensive list of WebGPU APIs to bind, adapting its callback-based suggestions to the promise/polling model.
+*   Refer to `docs/old_proj_webgpu_imp.md` for a comprehensive list of WebGPU APIs to bind, adapting its FFI structure to the chosen callback model.
-*   Ensure `js/webgpu.js` remains a thin JavaScript shim directly interacting with browser WebGPU APIs, managing handles and promise states.
+*   Ensure `js/webgpu.js` remains a thin JavaScript shim directly interacting with browser WebGPU APIs, managing handles and invoking Zig callbacks.
-*   `webgpu.zig` will provide Zig types, extern declarations, and thin Zig-idiomatic wrappers.
+*   `webgpu.zig` will provide Zig types, extern declarations for JS functions, and declarations for the exported Zig callback functions.
+Wrapper functions in `webgpu.zig` will initiate the JS calls.

 **Steps:**